Allbirds: Greenwashing

 Ciara Peacock of the West Virginia University College of Law writes about the case in a discussion of American courts' tendencies to give corporate carbon offsets and credits a high bar for legal criticism, noting that cases charging corporations with unrealistic use of carbon offsets (such as Dwyer) overwhelmingly end in motions to dismiss.
 In Dwyer, Peacock wrote that there is no consistent legal precedent for when a company should begin to measure carbon output; this allows corporations to publicize incomplete depictions of their supply chains.
 Fellow legal scholar Valerie J. Peterson said that Allbirds excludes wool manufacturing from its life-cycle assessments, which measure the environmental impact of a product or service from production to destruction.
 Christopher Marquis of Fast Company disagreed, crediting the company for maintaining near-term and transparent goals by contrasting them with other, more-opaque companies such as Delta Air Lines and Keurig.

 After securing independent reviews as a certified B Corporation, an ESG rating from Sustainalytics, and a Sustainability Principles and Objectives Framework analysis from ISS ESG, Allbirds filed for S-1 registration with the SEC.
 Uniquely in IPO law, Allbirds was subject to SEC review; other bonds used to fund environmentally-safe projects have not had to.
 Alexander Coley of the Northwestern University Pritzker School of Law identifies this dynamic as a weakness and a strength of the securities-regulation industry.
 Amanda Schwaben of Case Western Reserve University School of Law said that Allbirds' framing as a public benefit company is a means of attracting investment with dubious returns.
 Other management analysts cite Allbirds' B Corporation ranking as an example of the private-sector creating its own incentives to maintain sustainable business practices.
 Democratic U.S. Congressman Jared Huffman of California's 2nd Congressional District held a conference with Zwillinger in 2020 where he criticized B Corp status and the 45Q tax credit, which grants a break to corporations that practice carbon capture, for being functionally ineffective.

 Popular culture

-In 2018, New Zealand Prime Minister Jacinda Ardern gave Australian Prime Minister Malcolm Turnbull a pair of Allbirds sneakers during a state visit to Australia.
-That year, actor Leonardo DiCaprio invested in the company's Zeffers sandals.
+In 2018, New Zealand Prime Minister Jacinda Ardern gave Australian Prime Minister Malcolm Turnbull a pair of Allbirds sneakers during an official visit to Australia.
+That year, actor Leonardo DiCaprio invested in the company, tweeting that Allbirds is “dedicated to creating a more sustainable future by developing new materials and serving as a model for the footwear industry.”

 Former United States President Barack Obama has worn the shoes on a number of occasions, and a 2019 Esquire article reported that he wore a pair at a basketball game.
 After Obama wore the shoes at a podcast recording in 2020, Cam Wolf wrote an article for GQ criticizing the shoes as "Zoom Formal" and drew a parallel between him and his cabinet to Silicon Valley.